srp33/Phlash/README.md

 # PHLASH

 ## Introduction
 *Phlash* is an interactive web application that accelerates the manual process of bacteriophage genome annotation.
-Please watch this [demo](https://www.youtube.com/watch?v=dxf7szHk5aI&feature=youtu.be) to get a preview of how it works!
+To use the application, click [here](https://bioapps.byu.edu/phlash).
+Please watch this [demo](https://www.loom.com/share/90814d167d5148378862f4b92abfbfb5) to get a preview of how it works!

 ## Background
 Bacteriophages are diverse, ubiquitous organisms that create the microbial driven world we currently live in.
 Hundreds of students and faculty members at universities across the nation participate in the [SEA-PHAGES](https://seaphages.org/) program to discover and analyze uncharted bacteria, causing phage genomes to be added to GenBank at an exponential rate.